nkhanhle23/thesis/README.md

 ### Repository Structure

 #### Data
-The data used in this study is hosted externally and can be accessed through a provided [Google Drive link](https://drive.google.com/drive/folders/1eZ7FoB_PpnJOM5LC0Sd9c1H-ig_c3GFM?usp=drive_link).
+The data used in this study is stored locally.
 The data directory is organized as follows:
 - **00_raw**: Stores the raw data extracted from the 10-K filings.
 - **01_interim**: Contains intermediary data used throughout the analysis.
 - **02_processed**: Holds the processed datasets ready for model training and evaluation.